pantheon-systems/pcc-php-sdk/src/api/README.md

 ### Query

 Contains query arguments used for filtering, searching the articles.
+Contains ArticleQueryArgs, ArticleSearchArgs and enums required to build query arguments.

 ### Response